JScearcy/aneta4-marlin-config/README.md

 # Anet A4 Marlin Config
 This is a configuration starter for **Marlin 1.1.9** on the **Anet A4** Delta 3d printer.
+Any previous versions will be kept in a branch with the naming convention Marlin-x.x.x.

 ## Adjusting for your printer
 * _DELTA_DIAGONAL_ROD_ should be set to the length of your rods.